SilasPenda/Loan-Risk-Flag-Prediciton/README.md

 # Loan-Risk-Flag-Prediciton
+This is a supervised machine learning project using loan customer data to predict customer risk flag based on their Income, Age, Marital Status, Profession, Financial Responsibilities, etc
 ## Project Guide
-In this project i made use of Pandas, Numpy, train_test_split, RandomForestClassifier, and StandardScaler
+In this project i made use of Pandas, Numpy, train_test_split, RandomForestClassifier, StandardScaler, and joblib

 This project was carried out using the following steps:
 * Importing the necessary libraries